 Confirmation Bias

-Once we come to a decision, we are likely to search for “evidence” that confirms that we are right.
+Once we decide, we will likely search for "evidence" confirming that we are right.
 If you have decided to vote for a certain political candidate, for example, you may only seek out news articles and information that confirms that they are the best candidate for the job.
 If you decide to leave your job, you may start focusing on the worst parts of the job.
-Don’t let the confirmation bias prevent you from seeing all sides of an argument!
+Don't let the confirmation bias prevent you from seeing all sides of an argument!

 Not all biases are inherently bad, but they can hold us back.
-When you’re approaching a big decision or trying to solve a problem, evaluate how biases could be influencing your thinking.
+When approaching a big decision or trying to solve a problem, evaluate how biases could influence your thinking.
 Can you push past them?
 Can you try something new and unexpected?